patemeryfl/react-simple-starter/readme.md

 There are so many different npm packages out there to get started with a React project.
 I have been using create-react-app for a long time, but I have been wanting to experiment with the latest React features.

+I built this from the ground up including the webpack config to ensure everything works together.

 So this is a React starter, complete with react-router v4, hot-reload &amp; sass.
 Additionally, the project utilizes the new Context API and soon will utilize Suspense once it has some more support.